DivergentClouds/metasubleq/readme.txt

  Example:
   ($ + # * 3)
  This is equal to the address of the start of the next instruction

+ Location Editing:
+   A value followed by a colon is a means that further data is stored starting at that location

 Comments: